 6 & 6 is the most comprehensive course package covering all aspects of driving.
 The Driver Training includes 6 hours of in-class lessons and 6 hours of road driving lessons.
 Certified Instructors give individual advice on each student’s strengths and weaknesses to help them pass their class 5 road exams, as well as drive safely for the rest of their life.

-SGI created this driver training to teach you the basic concepts, such as
+SGI created this mandatory driver training to teach you the basic concepts, such as

 - traffic signs and signals

 - the rules of the road